zalando/zalenium/README.md

 #### TODOs
 We would love some help with:
 * Testing the tool in your day to day scenarios, to spot bugs or use cases we have not considered.
-* Adding more cloud testing platforms.
 * Integrating it with CI tools.
-* Upgrading it to Selenium 3.

 #### Testing